• Backed by the Science of Silence

 Performance

-• Pressure Loss: Optimised based on system conditions
+• Pressure loss: tuned to system conditions

-• Temperature Range: High-temperature options available
+• Temperature range: high-temperature options available

-Frequency (Hz) Insertion Loss (Typical)
+Frequency (Hz) Insertion loss

 63 8–15 dB